slatedocs/slate/source/includes/_websocket_api.md

 If you want to unsubscribe from channel/contracts pairs, send an "unsubscribe" message.
 The structure is equivalent to subscribe messages.
 As a shorthand you can also provide no symbols for a channel, which will unsubscribe you from the channel entirely.

-As a response to an unsubscribe message you will receive a subscriptions response.

 > Unsubscribe Sample

 ```